Product

 • geographical location.

 For instance, more competitive industries and larger target audiences may require a higher CPC.
-For real estate, the average CPC on Bing is $2.88, but for clothing and accessories – $0.91.
+For real estate, the average CPC on Bing is $2.88, but for clothing and accessories, it is $0.91.

 Bing offers various bidding strategies that can help optimize your spending based on clicks, conversions, and other key metrics, ensuring you maximize the impact of your investment in Bing PPC advertising.